zowe/docs-site/docs/CONTRIBUTING.md

 Example:

-✘ The tutorials are available as PDFs. [portable document formats]
+:x: The tutorials are available as PDFs. [portable document formats]

-✔ The tutorials are available as PDF files.
+:heavy_check_mark: The tutorials are available as PDF files.

 #### Do not use abbreviations as verbs.

 Example:

-✘ You can FTP the files to the server.
+:x: You can FTP the files to the server.

-✔ You can use the FTP command to send the files to the server.
+:heavy_check_mark: You can use the FTP command to send the files to the server.

 #### Do not use Latin abbreviations.
 Use their English equivalents instead.
 Latin abbreviations are sometimes misunderstood.